 - Direct communication: Social media allows brands to directly communicate with the customers or vice versa, and provides prospects an opportunity to get to know the business.

 - Creates word of mouth: Social media is the best channel for word of mouth expressions.
 When customers leave opinions and feedback about a brand on social media, it increases the credibility among prospects.

 - Boost brand awareness: Interaction via social media allows customers to get familiar with a brand, they create positive associations with it and remember it easily.

 #7.
 Collect customer feedback for continuous improvement

 One of the essential aspects of an excellent customer engagement marketing strategy is to ask customers for feedback.
 Customer feedback is a review of a brand’s product or services that comes directly from customers about their satisfaction or dissatisfaction.

-Acknowledging what your customers perceive about your brand is an important aspect of customer engagement marketing plan, as it helps:
+Acknowledging what your customers perceive about your brand is an important aspect of a customer engagement marketing plan.

 - Know your customers: Real time customer feedback helps to create effective marketing strategies based on customers’ needs.
 It opens doors for better client engagement activities while influencing prospects.